ziishaned/learn-regex/README.md

 The `g` modifier is used to perform a global match (find all matches rather than stopping after the first match).
 For example the regular expression`/.(at)/g` means: any character except new line, followed by lowercase character `a`, followed by lowercase character `t`.
-Beacause we provided `g` flag at the end of the regular expression now it will find every matches from whole input string.
+Because we provided `g` flag at the end of the regular expression now it will find every matches from whole input string.